 What are Randy's qualifications as a step-parent adoption lawyer?

-I've limited my law practice to adoption for 32 years.
+I've limited my law practice to adoption for 34 years.
 Over recent years I've focused almost exclusively on step-parent adoptions (of both minors and adult step-children - a slightly different process called adult adoption), so much so that I created the Stepparent Adoption Center, to show the public that is my focus.
 I am a member of the Academy of California Adoption Lawyers.
 I have an A+ rating by the Better Business Bureau.
 I have a 5 star rating from Avvo, the attorney rating service, as well as on Yelp and Google.
 I have written several books on adoption and parenting, most recently STEP PARENTING: 50 One-Minute DOs & DON'Ts for Stepdads & Stepmoms which is one of Amazon's most popular books in the "step parenting books" category.
 In my younger years, when I liked doing TV, I was a guest, or one of my books was featured, on The Today Show, CBS This Morning, Sally Jesse Raphael, Mike & Maty, John and Leeza from Hollywood, and I hosted the 1991 PBS educational series, Adoption Forum.
 If you love to read, my daughter and I co-authored a new novel, The Girl Without a Face.
 I hope you will check it out if you love a good story.
 My main credential, however, is that I love what I do for a living.
 For more information about me please visit the About Randy page.

 What are Randy's fees to do a stepparent adoption?